-- Describe the research plan (design, data collection, data analysis, etc.) that will be undertaken to answer the research question(s). - Address the validity and reliability of new or previously validated survey instruments. - Provide a timeline for the research plan include measurable objectives and outcomes and identify who will be responsible for completing each task. - A study of a promising intervention and effectiveness studies are permitted. - In general, implementation activities are not recommended under Broadening Participation Research Projects.
+- Describe the research plan (design, data collection, data analysis, etc.) that will be undertaken to answer the research question(s). - Address the validity and reliability of new or previously validated survey instruments. - Provide a timeline for the research plan include measurable objectives and outcomes and identify who will be responsible for completing each task. - A study of a promising intervention and effectiveness studies is permitted. - In general, implementation activities are not recommended under Research on Broadening Participation in STEM Projects.
 In some cases, implementation activities may be appropriate, but these activities must clearly be required in order to answer the proposed research question(s) and must be significantly different from implementation activities undertaken in other projects.
 If implementation activities are included, clearly explain why the activities are needed to answer the research question(s).